Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 - Speech > thought > knowledge > direct perception (Culy, 1994; 1062)

 **3. Animacy Hierarchy (Hu, 2019)**
-- Empathy hierarchy > Animacy hierarchy
+- Empathy hierarchy (empathy verb, source verb, preceiver verb) > Animacy hierarchy (animate + human, animate nouns, inanimate nouns)
 - Animate + human noun > animate noun > inanimate noun
   - then it shows that if the empathy hierarchy is true, then faster reaction time for the empathy verb compared to the source and preceiver verb
   - If the animacy hierarchy is true, then animate + human nouns have faster reaction times than animate -human nouns